tylermumford/minesweeper/README.md

 This is a side project for fun.
 It's playable—just know that the game design is undergoing changes.

+The front-end build is handled by Parcel, and is most easily used via npm scripts.
-There is no build step.
-Install dependencies and run `npm start` to start the server, which serves plain JavaScript files.
-Pretty old school.
+Install dependencies and run `npm start` to build everything and start the server.

 * Install packages: `npm install`
-* Run tests: `npm test`
-* Start the app: `npm start`
+* Build and start the app: `npm start`
+* Watch for changes: `npm run live`
+* Run tests: `npm test` and `npm run test:watch`
-* Deploy: `git push heroku master`
+* Deploy: `git push heroku [branch-name]`
+* See `package.json` for more.

-All of the client-side code is in `public/scripts/client.js`.
+All of the client-side code is in the `frontend` directory.

 It's currently hosted on a [free Heroku dyno](https://aqueous-atoll-41713.herokuapp.com/).